alexisophiek/HotnCold/README.md

-# Hot and Cold ApP
+# Hot and Cold App

 Welcome to my first React App, the classic hot and cold app.